aandreiradu/inet-technical/README.md

 # Create a .env based on the .env file from /docker/.env.example OR run
 cp ./docker/.env.example ./docker/.env

+# Run
+pnpm compose

 # This will start both the web and backend application
-pnpm compose

 ```

 After running the command above you will have: